 - Nubra Valley: Stone Hedge.
 An exceptional place to say the least!
 The staff is welcoming and will go above and beyond to make you comfortable.
 The food spread is delectable with loads of local dishes to try.
 Booked the family suite for INR 4500/night on double occupancy with my credit card travel points.

 - Pangong Tso: Polaris Cottage.
 When my driver said it was the best, I was relieved to have made this choice!
 The cottage opens up to an unobstructed view of Pangong Tso.
 And if that isn’t the selling point, I don’t know what is.
 A word of caution, if you are visiting in the shoulder season (winter) do carry enough layers the winters can be really harsh.
 Booked it directly via their website for INR 5500/night for 2 people, this includes Dinner & Breakfast.

 I made all of my flight bookings using air miles and most of my hotels using credit card points.
 This is why I did not shy away from taking flight connections that suited my needs or a luxury property in Nubra Valley.
 Also, the cab I booked was an Innova, and highly recommend booking him.
 If you need the contact, reach out to me on Instagram and I’ll share it with you.
 Here’s a breakdown for 2 people, for the 8-day Ladakh trip cost:

 - Hotels: INR 21,892

 - Cab: INR 39,912

 - Flights: INR 4,720

 - Food: INR 12,773

-Total cost-shared by 2 people for a 8 day Ladakh trip would come out to be INR 81,995, which brings the cost for 1 person to INR 40,977.
+The total cost-shared by 2 people for an 8-day Ladakh trip would come out to be INR 81,995, which brings the budget for a Ladakh trip for 1 person to INR 40,977.
 A great deal if you ask me!